Bade Fateh Ali Khan: Early life

 Fateh Ali was born in Shamchaurasi, Hoshiarpur district in Punjab, British India in 1935.
 He was named after his grandfather Ali Bakhsh Jarnail's close friend and singing partner, 'Colonel' Fateh Ali Khan.
 Along with his elder brother Amanat Ali, he was trained by their father, Akhtar Hussain Khan, a distinguished vocalist in the patronage of the princely state of Patiala in colonial British India.
-Their grandfather had also served as the musician – along with 'Colonel' Fateh Ali Khan) – in the same royal court.
-The Patiala Gharana was founded in the mid to late 19th century by his great-grandfather Mian Kallu (also known as Kalu-miya Khan) who had received classical music training from the last Mughal emperor Bahadur Shah Zafar's court musician Mir Qutub Bakhsh Tanrus Khan of Delhi gharana of classical musicians.
+Their grandfather had also served as the musician – along with 'Colonel' Fateh Ali Khan – in the same royal court.
+The Patiala gharana was founded in the mid to late 19th century by his great-grandfather Mian Kallu (also known as Kalu-miya Khan) who had received classical music training from the last Mughal emperor Bahadur Shah Zafar's court musician Mir Qutub Bakhsh Tanrus Khan of Delhi gharana of classical musicians.

 Career

 Fateh Ali started singing at the age of nine.
 The duo of Amanat Ali and Fateh Ali had a glorious singing debut in 1945 in Lahore, sponsored by the influential connoisseur, Pandit Jeevanlal Mattoo.
-In 1949, the duo performed at the prestigious All Bengal Music Conference in Kolkata (then Calcutta), India, which brought them widespread recognition in both India and Pakistan.
+In 1949, the duo performed at the prestigious All Bengal Music Conference in Calcutta (now Kolkata), India, which brought them widespread recognition in both India and Pakistan.
 Thereafter, both brothers toured South Asia extensively and became representatives of the Patiala gharana across the subcontinent.